jjbudz/6502/README.md

-This is a 6502 emulator that I wrote back in the 90s and have been trying to clean up a bit.
+This is a 6502 emulator that I wrote quite a while ago and have been trying to clean up a bit.
 It is not complete but supports basic assembly, execution, and debugging.
 See the TODO file and the source for a full list of items needing to be completed.

-The software builds on both Windows and MacOS.
+The software builds on both Linux and MacOS.
 See the [BUILDING](BUILDING.md) file for instructions.

 See the [CHEATSHEET](CHEATSHEET.md) for usage instructions.